 Previous success in a subject usually gives you a head start in tackling work at a more advanced level.
 Build on your strengths.
-A student's past academic record is a good indication of future success.
+A student's past academic record can be a good indication of future success.
+However, it is never too late to improve.
 Consideration has to be given to whether a student has worked to their maximum ability.
-If results in Year 9 have been disappointing it may mean that the student has not worked diligently and consistently, that they did not like particular subjects or it may mean that they are not capable of high academic results.
+If results in Year 9 have been disappointing, it may mean that the student has not worked diligently and consistently, that they did not like particular subjects, or that they don't have an aptitude for a particular subject and prefer others.
 Subject Teachers will be able to give advice in this area.